deeplearning-wisc/cider/README.md

 **Evaluate custom checkpoints**

-The default directory to save checkpoints is `checkpoints`.
-Otherwise, create a softlink to the directory where the actual checkpoints are saved and name it as `checkpoints`).
-For example, checkpoints for CIFAR-100 (ID) are accessible in the `checkpoints` directory with the following structure:
+If the default directory to save checkpoints is not `checkpoints`, create a softlink to the directory where the actual checkpoints are saved and name it as `checkpoints`.
+For example, checkpoints for CIFAR-100 (ID) are structured as follows:

 ```python
 checkpoints/